g-palmer/data-structures/README.md

 data-structures
 ===============

-messing around with some data structures created in various languages
+messing around with some data structures created in various languages...for fun??